hikeventures/hikeventures.github.io/_posts/2016-09-20-gopro-hero-5-session-iphone-7.markdown

 Certainly, you might also get more scratches on your iPhone 7 screen.
 The surface of the iPhone screen is much larger than the surface of the camera lens of the [GoPro Hero5 Black](https://www.rei.com/product/114467/gopro-hero5-black-camera) / [GoPro Hero5 Session](https://www.rei.com/product/114468/gopro-hero5-session-camera).

 If audio recording is not important to you then you could also consider purchasing the older <a href="http://amzn.to/2cDRqEi" rel="nofollow">GoPro Session</a> instead and save some money.
+You may also check for discounts <a href="/deals/" target="_blank">here</a>.

 ---